 Toxin specific or antidotes:

-Acetaminophen: Vitamin C and/or N-acetylcysteine (NAC) may be given to cats who have ingested paracetamol (acetaminophen) which can assist with the detoxification and elimination of the toxin.
+- Acetaminophen: Vitamin C and N-acetylcysteine (NAC) can be given to cats who have ingested paracetamol (acetaminophen).
+This can assist with the detoxification and elimination of the toxin.

-Make sure you notify any pest control people that you have pets when the house is sprayed.
-They will be able to offer pet-friendly alternatives.
+- Notify pest control that you have pets in the home as they will be able to provide pet-friendly alternatives.

 - Do not let your cat roam or hunt.

 - Be careful when renovating old houses, lead toxicity can occur when sanding back walls with old paint containing lead.

 - If your cat is on medications, have one person in charge to avoid a double up.

 - Keep all medications out of reach of cats and never store human and pet medication together.